nmaggioni/HubGraph/README.md

 Please ensure that you have [go.rice](https://github.com/GeertJohan/go.rice) installed.
 See [here](https://github.com/GeertJohan/go.rice#installation) for the official commands.

-Given that your `$PATH` already has `$GOPATH/bin` in it, get the package and install it these commands:
+Given that your `$PATH` already has `$GOPATH/bin` in it, get the package and install it with these commands:

 ```
 $ go get github.com/nmaggioni/hubgraph